markharji/covergo-wizard/solution.md

 # Pages

-I used 3 routes which are the following :

-# home ( / )

-    which serve as the landing page and the page 1 of the application
+I used 1 route in this approach

 # wizard (/wizard)